 Authored in natural language.

 The BA describes the business process.
-Citra's sandboxed builder agent ships the published app — UI, workflow, dashboard, approvals, audit — all wired to your enterprise data.
+Citra's sandboxed builder agent ships the published app — UI, agent, dashboard, approvals, audit — all wired to your enterprise data.
 No developer sprint.
 No portal-shaped tech debt.

 Worked example: motor claims auto-triage